 2. Turn customer journeys into business journeys

 Building an organization that is fuelled by customer service makes sound business sense.
 Having loyal customers who offer guaranteed revenue streams boosts profitability, maintains a positive corporate reputation and enhances customer advocacy.

 However, many organizations view the customer care department as a drain on resources and risk alienating customers during the constant drive to save time and money.
 Move away from reactive cost-saving to proactive profit-making.
 Invest in the right people and set aside budgets for training staff to deal with social media, for example, so they are confident and prepared to counteract any negative viral publicity.

-•Take away the fear using WFM to build an insight-infused data strategy – data analytics and “power of thought” reporting provides business leaders with a great opportunity to process their data through WFM software and turn that data into valuable intelligence.
-Maximize it to make informed, proactive decisions that shape the customer and employee experience, foster continuous improvement and innovation and minimize organizational and reputational risk.
+- Take away the fear using WFM to build an insight-infused data strategy – data analytics and “power of thought” reporting provides business leaders with a great opportunity to process their data through WFM software and turn that data into valuable intelligence.
+Maximise it to make informed, proactive decisions that shape the customer and employee experience, foster continuous improvement and innovation and minimise organizational and reputational risk.

-•Create digital pathways that ease employee and customer effort – WFM connects with customer relationship management (CRM) systems and data sources such as Chat, email and voice to allow customer service teams to deliver meaningful, personalized customer conversations.
+- Create digital pathways that ease employee and customer effort – WFM connects with customer relationship management (CRM) systems and data sources such as Chat, email and voice to allow customer service teams to deliver meaningful, personalised customer conversations.